A Kitchen Wish List Fulfilled

 “The ceiling was dropped 3 inches to give the appearance of a tray ceiling,” said Vince.
 “We collected the wood from a nearby dismantled barn and pre-built it offsite.
 It actually is three pieces backed with plywood that we raised and inserted into place.”

 Vince is a pro at designing personalized, useful spaces.
 Set up a time to meet with him to discuss your next addition or kitchen remodel.
-You can also visit the Normandy photo gallery or follow Normandy Remodeling on Facebook, Twitter and Instagram for design inspiration.
-Or, learn more about home remodeling by registering to attend an upcoming workshop at the Normandy Hinsdale design studio.
+You can also visit the Normandy photo gallery or follow Normandy Remodeling on Facebook, Twitter, and Instagram for design inspiration.
+Or, learn more about home remodeling by registering to attend an upcoming workshop.